<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1239794172716643&ev=PageView&noscript=1"/>

 • Roasted Corn Salad – After roasting the corn and cutting off the kernels, add chopped red bell pepper and purple onion.
 Finish off the salad with a Mexican street corn-inspired dressing of lime juice, mayonnaise, cilantro and grated cheese.

 • Caprese Salad – Add some sophistication to your menu with a tomato, basil and mozzarella salad.
-Drizzled with olive oil and served with thick Italian bread, this salad can easily be a light meal.
+Although the salad is great on its own, Jamielyn Nye of I Heart Naptime suggests pairing caprese salad with toast, burgers or kabobs for a complete summer meal.

 No meal is complete without something sweet at the end, so don’t forget about dessert.
 Fruits like peaches and watermelon are in-season, so be sure to incorporate them into recipes like: